aklump/cloudy-tools/knowledge/pages/php/php_file_runner.md

 * To indicate failure use `fail_because` or `exit_with_failure`.
 To set exit status pass the number to one of those functions.
 * Any exception will be automatically converted to `exit_with_failure` and the script will stop immediately.
 * The BASH parent script can be known by looking at `$PHP_FILE_RUN_CONTROLLER`
+* Never hardcode PHP into your app codebase, e.g. `php`; instead if you must point to the PHP binary then use the variable `"$CLOUDY_PHP"`

+## Complete Code Example

+Let's say your Cloudy app defines the command  `json-decode`.
+Because PHP has a native function for this we will use PHP to do the work instead of BASH.

+This excerpt, taken from the _Cloudy Package Controller_, shows how to reference the PHP file that handles the `json-decode` command provided by the user.

+{{ php_usage_controller|raw }}

+Here are the contents of a PHP file, which will do the work for the command `json-decode`.
+Notice the use of the functions that you have been using while writing Cloudy BASH code.

+{{ php_usage_php_file_runner|raw }}